GrayAreaorg/festival-video-archive/README.md

 Live at: https://grayareaorg.github.io/festival-video-archive/

-This archive features videos from the Gray Area Festival, consisting of in-person and virtual conference talks, presentations, and group panels.
+This is a browsable and filterable archive of videos from the Gray Area Festival, consisting of in-person and virtual conference talks, presentations, and group panels.
 The videos in the archive are currently hosted on the [Gray Area YouTube Channel](https://www.youtube.com/@grayareaorg), which is also the source of video metadata.

 The archive is built with a flat-file JSON database and includes captions and transcripts for each video, which improves accessibility and encourages NLP analysis and/or experimentation with LLMs.
 Preliminary work has been carried out to allow users to filter videos by various curated topics ordered by the frequency of keywords found in the transcripts.
 View these files in the [./data/topics](data/topics/).